maixnor/wu-quartz/content/Previous Questions BS.md

 		1. False
 	2. The “Hawthorne effect” shows the importance of incentives in business firms.
 		1. False
-	3. The “Scientific Management” approach emphasizes the important role of leadership
+	3. The “[[Taylorism|Scientific Management]]” approach emphasizes the important role of leadership
 		1. False
 	4. From a P&L-perspective employees cause expenses (salary)but on the other hand they help to generate revenue.
 		1. Correct